Zenchiyu/POLAR-background-prediction/logbook/README.md

 - Checked that PyTorch autograd gives what we wanted.
 It's fine to have different partial derivative values for the same x-axis value.
 - Added contour plot with interpolation (might be better to use some quantized version in which the value in each bin is obtained via an average)
 - Can now export the predictions in `.root` format by using Uproot.
 - Our partial derivatives were not wrt features described in `feature_name`, they are based on their normalized versions.
-However, if we want wrt to the unnormalized versions, we just need to divide by the feature standard deviation (from the training set).
+However, if we want wrt to the unnormalized versions, we just need to divide by the feature standard deviation (from the training set) (see chain rule).
 - Started reading about Network Distillation:
 	- https://www.quora.com/Is-there-any-way-to-build-a-smaller-network-using-learned-weights-of-a-large-network-1
 	- https://arxiv.org/abs/1503.02531